hynek/doc2dash/docs/usage.rst

     To enable this, you must set this value to the base URL of your online documentation. e.g. ``https://doc2dash.readthedocs.org/``

+.. option:: --parser

+    Specify a the import path of a custom parser class (implementing the ``doc2dash.parsers.utils.IParser`` interface) to use.
+For example,
+    ``--parser doc2dash.parsers.intersphinx.InterSphinxParser`` will use the
+    default ``InterSphinxParser``.
+Default behavior is to auto-detect documentation type.

 .. option:: -q, --quiet

    Limit output to errors and warnings.